 After few attempts to use Sitecore DLL version, I gave up and come up with my own: MAJOR_VERSION.MINOR_VERSION.UPDATE.REVISION_DATE.

 This structure is simple and intuitive.
 You don’t need to remember that update 3 to version 8.0 was released on Apr 27th, 2015.

-Also, I’ve made following simplification – everything that is coming from one installation ZIP would have one version.
+Also, I’ve made the following simplification - everything that is coming from one installation ZIP would have one version.

-Generation has a few steps described in a PowerShell script:
+The generation has a few steps described in a PowerShell script:

 - find DLLs starting with Sitecore in website/bin folder;

 - generate version and description based on version;

 - go with Reflection into an assembly and detect dependencies to other Sitecore libraries;

 - detect the assembly framework and generate **.nuspec **file